tridentity/800-63A-ImplGuide/4_Resolution.md

 **Table 7:** Estimated Resolution Effectiveness for Various Attribute Combination Scenarios

 To reduce inaccuracies and increase efficiency of the resolution process, Agencies have historically employed knowledge based verification (KBV) or matching algorithms.
-We will examine the two in the following subsections.

 ## Matching Algorithms